What it was like inside Microsoft during the worst cyberattack in history

 But equally notable was the operation’s scale.
 Yttrium had deployed large teams of engineers who acted with patience and persistence.
 In many instances, they recognized that the ultimate target, such as a U.S. agency, likely had strong security protection in place.
 So they began by targeting trusted third parties of these agencies, such as an IT service company that might have access to an agency’s network.
 Once inside this company’s network, they could seek to identify the account of an employee who had access to a government network and try to obtain that individual’s password.
 And once equipped with that password, they could then look to jump into a government network itself.

 The attackers shrewdly used American data centers to help cloak the attacks.
-Because the NSA has the authority to scan only foreign activity but not computers in the U.S. itself, we surmised that Yttrium used U.S.-based servers at GoDaddy and AWS and other smaller U.S. providers to host its command-and-control operations and evade detection.
+Because the NSA has the authority to scan only foreign activity but not computers in the U.S. itself, we surmised that Yttrium used U.S.-based servers at GoDaddy, AWS, and other smaller U.S. providers to host its command-and-control operations and evade detection.

 Put together, all this illustrates the degree to which cyberthreats have intensified around the world.
 Ultimately, the new attack illustrated publicly what can be accomplished if a government builds a large organization that attracts top-tier technical talent and uses that capability to launch a sustained cyberattack.
 And it showed how much technology has changed not just the relations between nations but the nature of the tensions—and even hostilities— this can create.